 Change in Skin Sensation- It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
-Diminished (or complete loss of skin sensation) may not totally resolve after a facelift.
+Diminished (or loss) of skin sensation in the face and scalp area may not totally resolve after brow lift surgery.
+Chronic itching sensations can occur within the scalp and brow area following a brow lift.